 Incoming Freshman Admission Requirements

-High school students should apply for admission as early as possible during the senior year.
+Montevallo welcomes applications from those whose experience, interests, and academic preparation indicate chances for success in the University curriculum.
+The Office of Admissions reviews all undergraduate applications using a rolling decision format, with students receiving notice of the decision soon after the admissions application is complete.
 An official copy of the high school transcript, showing grades at least through the junior year, should be sent by the high school directly to the UM Office of Admissions.

-OPTIONAL FOR 2021 & 2022: The University of Montevallo superscores the ACT and SAT for admission and scholarship consideration.
-Superscoring at University of Montevallo means that we consider student’s highest ACT and SAT section (or subtest) scores regardless of test date.
-The super composite ACT score is calculated as the average of the best English, Reading, Math and Science subject scores.
-For the SAT, we will average your highest Evidence-Based Reading & Writing and highest Math scores.
+OPTIONAL THROUGH 2024: The University of Montevallo superscores the ACT and SAT for admission and scholarship consideration.
+Superscoring at the University of Montevallo means that we consider a student’s highest ACT and SAT section (or subtest) scores regardless of test date.
+While there are several scholarships available without ACT or SAT scores, a few of the higher tier awards will require a test score to be eligible.